WPLG: Sale to Berkshire Hathaway

+ABC disaffiliation and switch to independent

+WPLG's affiliation agreement expired at the end of 2024, but the station continued to carry ABC programming pending negotiations with ABC's parent, The Walt Disney Company.
+The station later announced its disaffiliation from ABC on March 20, 2025, and would become an independent effective August 4, ending a nearly 64-year relationship with the network.
+WPLG president E. R. Bert Medina said in a statement the station could not afford the increased reverse compensation fees demanded by Disney without laying off employees and compromising the quality of its news department.
+Medina also argued that WPLG's ABC affiliation was being devalued by simulcasts of live events on "other platforms".

+ABC affiliated with WSVN, which established "ABC Miami" on its second digital subchannel.
+WPLG became a news-intensive independent with 93 hours of local newscasts per week.
+To provide the transmission bandwidth necessary in order for ABC Miami to start, the ATSC 3.0 arrangement between WPLG and WSVN was terminated on July 28.

 Programming

-Syndicated programming

-Syndicated programming seen on WPLG as of September 2022 includes Wheel of Fortune, Jeopardy!, and Live with Kelly and Ryan.

-Tape-delayed programming

-WPLG carries the entire ABC programming schedule, including the ABC station-exclusive Saturday morning syndicated block Weekend Adventure.
-However, until the network dropped the program on August 28, 2010 (following Saban Entertainment's repurchase of the franchise from ABC's corporate parent The Walt Disney Company), the station ran the ABC Kids airings of Power Rangers on a week-delayed basis, airing it on Saturdays from 5:00 to 6:00 a.m. due to the station's three-hour weekend morning newscast (which at the time had aired from 7:00 to 10:00 a.m.).
-Around the same time, it also aired the 9:00–10:00 a.m. hour of the ABC Kids block from 12:00 to 1:00 p.m. (then ABC's recommended timeslot to air Power Rangers).
-The latter scheduling continues in use even after the network replaced ABC Kids with Weekend Adventure in September 3, 2011.

 Dr. Phil on WPLG

 In 2004, WPLG announced it had won a bidding war to air Dr. Phil and Judge Judy starting in 2006.
 However, the station had a contractual stipulation not to air Dr. Phil in direct competition with The Oprah Winfrey Show, also produced by Harpo Productions.
 WPLG's only option was to cancel its 5 p.m. newscast, forgoing its time slot to Dr. Phil, preceded by Judge Judy at 4 p.m.
 This became the station's final decision.

-Initially slow out of the gate, the change ended up being successful as WPLG ranked No. 1 in the 5 p.m. time slot, beating out its competitors' 5 p.m. newscasts, and was able to lure viewers into its 6 p.m. newscast.
+Initially having moderate ratings, the change ended up being successful as WPLG ranked number 1 in the 5 p.m. time slot, beating out its competitors' 5 p.m. newscasts, and was able to tone viewers into its 6 p.m. newscast.
 This change was so successful that other local stations in the Miami and West Palm Beach markets started airing syndicated programming in place of local newscasts, such as WPTV, WTVJ, and WPBF.
-But by 2011, Dr. Phil's ratings had slipped and WPLG announced that the show would move back to WFOR, replacing Oprah which had just ended its 25-year run.
+But by 2011, Dr. Phil's ratings had declined and WPLG announced that the show would move back to WFOR, replacing Oprah which had ended its 25-year run shortly beforehand.